ta3ag/lbd/docs/BackendTutorial/source/about.rst

 :ref:`sec-optimize`:

-Introduce how to do backend optimization by a simple effective example, and redesign Cpu0 instruction sets to be a efficient RISC CPU.
+Introduce how to do backend optimization by a simple effective example, and extend Cpu0 instruction sets to be a efficient RISC CPU.

 :ref:`sec-lld`: